-It has been asked of me – What are the side effects of Statin side medication?
+It has been asked of me – What are the side effects related to the taking of Statin medication?
 And do these side effects and risks out way any supposed benefits?
 Just to let you know before I get started Cholesterol isn’t the “Bad Guy”.
 After being prescribed Statin medication clients have noticed increased discomfort, pain in the joints, muscles and with performing general activities.
 When taken long term there are significant and well documented risks to your health associated with taking this medication that I will share with you in this article, also giving you a clear understanding of how the problem isn’t the increase in your cholesterol levels but that of inflammation and how you can improve your health.

 The Statin Myth — It’s Inflammation, Not Cholesterol

 Articles written in an attempt to sell the advantages of statin medication drugs have appeared in the most prestigious medical journals in the world.
 It is important to take note here that many of these have been written by scientists employed by pharmaceutical companies purely to market them with no thought behind the Dangers.

 Research has shown that Statin medications increase the prevalence of coronary calcification by more than 50%, therefore increasing therefore increasing even further the risk of heart failure.
 They diminish brain function when taken over long periods of time.

 It has also been found that there is a direct link between elevated cholesterol levels – and an increase with inflammatory markers.
 An elevation in cholesterol levels is the body’s way of reducing inflammation.
 Therefore, it is evident that in order to reduce cholesterol that the reduction of inflammation will prove a better and healthier option than taking Statin medication.
 The Healthiest and most efficient way to reduce inflammation, restoring healthy cholesterol levels, improving heart and circulation is with making dietary changes and improved lifestyle changes this will support a healthier YOU.